Standard Form of Contract and Public Service Delivery

 If the applicability of article 14 to all executive actions of the state is settled, the state cannot exercise its unrestricted power by requirements of article 14 in contractual matters and claim to be governed therein only by privacy laws which will flow from the terms of the contract.

-The SFC is the pre-printed contracts which have fixed terms and conditions and provides no scope for bargaining to the party signing it or the one trying to avail the benefits of the services.
+The SFC is the pre-printed contract that has fixed terms and conditions and provides no scope for bargaining to the party signing it or the one trying to avail the benefits of the services.

 An essential ingredient of any contract is that the acceptance received must be free but the case is not the same in SFC contacts because if not directly but indirectly it pressurizes the consumer as it takes it or leaves the contract.
 The consumers have no other option but to accept such contracts and hence are exploited.